-(3) Procurements may also be set-aside exclusively for competitive award among socially and economically disadvantaged businesses (SEDBs) that are expressly certified by the Small Business Administration (SBA) for participation in the SBA's 8(a) program.
+program.
 Each firm claiming 8(a) status is required to provide a copy of its SBA 8(a) certification letter to the Contracting Officer (CO) as evidence of eligibility.
-The CO must confirm with the responsible Business Opportunity Specialist at SBA that the offeror is in good standing with the 8(a) Program at the time of award.
-The CO should obtain Small Business Specialist contact information from the 8(a) offeror.
-There is no requirement for SBA's approval to make award to the selected socially and economically disadvantaged business (SEDB).
+There is no requirement for SBA's approval to make award to the selected small disadvantaged business (SDB).

-(4) Procurements may not be exclusively set-aside for women-owned businesses;

-(5) Industry should be notified of the applicable North American Industry Classification (NAIC) System code representing the predominant portion of the overall requirement in the public announcement to ensure small business size eligibility requirements are timely known; and

-(6) The service team will state the date when the firm must be 8(a) certified.

-(7) Procurements may be set-aside exclusively for competitive award among service-disabled veteran owned small businesses (SDVOSB) as defined by 38 U.S.C.
+- (4) Procurements may not be exclusively set-aside for women-owned businesses; - (5) Industry should be notified of the applicable North American Industry Classification (NAIC) System code representing the predominant portion of the overall requirement in the public announcement to ensure small business size eligibility requirements are timely known; and - (6) The service team will state the date when the firm must be 8(a) certified. - (7) Procurements may be set-aside exclusively for competitive award among service-disabled veteran owned small businesses (SDVOSB) as defined by 38 U.S.C.
 101. Each firm claiming SDVOSB status is required to provide a completed Business Declaration Form to self-certify its eligibility.
-The CO must verify the self-certification at the Vendor Information pages, available on the Small Business Development Office website.

-(8) There is no requirement to obtain the SBA's or Veteran Administration's approval to make award to the selected SDVOSB.
-However, unless the firm is designated as a SDVOSB on the VA website, the CO must not make an award to the firm as a SDVOSB.

-(9) Combined Set-Asides Procurements may also be set-aside for competitive award among offerors that qualify in up to three (3) categories.
-The requirements of section (b) are applicable to such combined set-asides.

-(910) A procurement may not be set-aside if:

-(a) there is no reasonable expectation of obtaining offers from two or more responsible SEDB(8(a)) concerns, small business concerns, very small business concerns or service-disabled veteran owned small business concerns that are competitive in terms of market prices, quality and delivery; or c.
-Noncompetitive Awards to SEDB (8(a)) and SDVOSB Firms.
-A rational basis for the decision to award a noncompetitive SEDB (8(a)) or SDVOSB procurement should be documented.
-Procurement decision makers should consider potential SEDB (8(a)) or SDVOSB sources of supply contained in the Source Net, System for Award Management (SAM), and Vetbiz (market research) websites, available on the Small Business Development Office website.
+The CO must verify the self-certification at the Vendor Information pages, available on the Small Business Development Office website. - (8) There is no requirement to obtain the SBA's or Veteran Administration's approval to make award to the selected SDVOSB.
+However, unless the firm is designated as a SDVOSB on the VA website, the CO must not make an award to the firm as a SDVOSB. - (9) Combined Set-Asides Procurements may also be set-aside for competitive award among offerors that qualify in up to three (3) categories.
+The requirements of section (b) are applicable to such combined set-asides. - (10) A procurement may not be set-aside if: - (a) there is no reasonable expectation of obtaining offers from two or more responsible SDB(8(a)) concerns, small business concerns, very small business concerns or service-disabled veteran owned small business concerns that are competitive in terms of market prices, quality and delivery; or - (b) it is in the best interest of the FAA to contract with a single source and the rational basis is documented; or - (c) extension of the current services. - c.
+Noncompetitive Awards to SDB (8(a)) and SDVOSB Firms.
+A rational basis for the decision to award a noncompetitive SDB (8(a)) or SDVOSB procurement should be documented.
+Procurement decision makers should consider potential SDB (8(a)) or SDVOSB sources of supply contained in the Source Net, System for Award Management (SAM), and Vetbiz, www.va.gov/osdbu, (market research) websites, available on the Small Business Development Office website.
 The ownership and control of the sources on this website have been verified by Veterans Affairs (VA).
-The public announcement requirements of the AMS Section 3.2.1.3.11 are not applicable to noncompetitive awards to SEDB (8(a)) or SDVOSB firms if the product being procured is not available from Federal Prison Industries.
+The public announcement requirements of the AMS Section 3.2.1.3.11 are not applicable to noncompetitive awards to SDB (8(a)) or SDVOSB firms if the product being procured is not available from Federal Prison Industries.